Princegoswami160/Princegoswami160/readme.md

 ### 👨‍💻 About Me

 * 📊 Data Analyst skilled in Python, SQL, Excel & Power BI
-* 📈 Experienced in analyzing datasets of 9,000+ records
+* 📈 Experienced in analyzing datasets of 9,000+ records in Power BI and 38000+ records in Excel
-* 🧠 Focused on data cleaning, EDA & dashboard building
+* 🧠 Focused on data cleaning, EDA & Interactive dashboard building
 * 🎯 Interested in solving real-world business problems

 ---